WordPress/gutenberg/docs/how-to-guides/themes/create-block-theme.md

 The template editing mode is a way to edit the website without the complexity of the site editor interface.
 It is more limited than the site editor because you can not create, select or navigate between templates in this view.

-You can access the template editing mode via the block editor.
+You access the template editing mode via the block editor.
-When the document settings sidebar is open, locate the Template panel below Status & Visibility.
+Create a new post or page.
+Next, open the document settings sidebar and locate the **Template** panel below **Status & Visibility**.
-Here you will find information about the current template, and you can create a new blank template or change to an existing template.
+Here you will find information about the current template and a list of existing templates to choose from.
+Create a new template by selecting the **New** link.
+Edit and save the template in the same way as in the site editor.

 ### Exporting

 Templates and template parts that have been created or edited in the site editor or template editing mode are saved to the database as custom post types.
 To export them as theme files, follow these steps:

-- In the site editor, open the "More tools and options" menu.
+- In the site editor, open the **More tools and options** menu.
-- Select the Export option to download a zip file containing the files.
-Unzip the files.
+- Select the **Export** option to download a zip file containing the files.
+Unpack the files.
-- Copy the updated `index.html` file from `theme/block-templates/` to your themes `block-templates` folder.
+- Copy the updated `index.html` file from `theme/block-templates/` to your theme's `block-templates` folder.
-- Copy template part one and two from `theme/block-template-parts/` to your themes `block-template-part` folder.
+- Copy template part one and two from `theme/block-template-parts/` to your theme's `block-template-part` folder.
 - Rename the template parts to `header.html` and `footer.html`, respectively.
 - Open `index.html` and update the template part slugs in the block markup.

 Saved templates have precedence over theme files.
-To use the updated theme files, go to Appearance > Templates/Template parts and delete the saved templates.
+To use the updated theme files, go to **Appearance > Templates** and **Appearance > Template parts** and delete the saved templates.

 ### Additional templates

 #### Blog

 Now the theme has a basic site header and footer, but it does not display any content.
-To create a blog, a list of the latest posts, you will use the query and query loop blocks.
+To create a list of posts, you will use the query and query loop blocks.

 Wether you are using the site editor or editing theme files directly, open the index template.

-First, add a group block that will work as a container for your posts.
+First, add a group block that will work as a container for the posts.
 Next, enable the width options for the blocks inside this group using `"layout":{"inherit":true}`.
-You can read more about the layout setting later in this tutorial.

 ```html
 <!-- wp:template-part {"slug":"header","tagName":"header"} /-->